umbraco/UmbracoDocs/10/umbraco-cms/extending/property-editors/build-a-block-editor.md

 The Block Editor data structure consists of three main parts:

 **Layout**: The Layout defines Blocks that each will reference (by UDI) a content item in the list of data.
-The Layout object will be key/value pairs where the key is the Property Editor alias and the value type depends on your Property Editor's setup.
+The Layout object pairs keys with Property Editor aliases and their value type varies based on setup.

 **ContentData**: A list of content items based on ElementTypes (IPublishedElement).